sei-entropy/hw-w01d03-js-functions/README.md

 Method 1
 ```
-Name:
+Name: replace()
-Description:
+Description: replaces a specified value in a string with a specified value.
-Example using it:
+Example using it: let str = "Ahmed went home."
+                  str.replace("Ahmed", "Faisal"); // str = "Faisal went home."
 ```

 Method 2
 ```
-Name:
+Name: toUpperCase()
-Description:
+Description: convert all letter in a string to upper case letters
-Example using it:
+Example using it: str = "Hello";
+                  str.toUpperCase(); // str = "HELLO"
 ```

 Method 3
 ```
-Name:
+Name: toLowerCase()
-Description:
+Description: convert all letter in a string to lower case letters
-Example using it:
+Example using it: str = "HELLO";
+                  str.toLowerCase(); // str = "hello"
 ```

 ## [License](LICENSE)